Boulder Junction: A great winter silent-sports destination

 Snowshoeing and cross-country skiing might be easier than you think.
 Our gentle winter trails are perfect places to practice, and most people quickly find themselves making snowshoe tracks through our beautiful forests!
 Here are a few tips to get you started.

 Our trails are a ticket to experiencing our outdoor beauty.
 You can cover a lot of ground on snowshoes or cross-country skis and take in the beauty of snow-covered forests, frozen streams and frosted lakeshores.
 Back in town, enjoy our festive, charming downtown and take in the holiday lights and shopping before heading off again into the beautiful wild.

 Are there any silent sports events coming up?

-Mark your calendars: the inaugural Forest Frenzy Winter Triathlon—the first outdoor winter triathlon in the state—takes place on February 17, 2018.
-The event consists of an 8.5K cross-country ski course, a 6K snowshoe loop and an 8.5K fat bike course.
+Mark your calendars: the third annual Forest Frenzy Winter Triathlon takes place on February 15, 2020.
+The event consists of an 7.5K cross-country ski course, a 5K snowshoe loop and an 7.5K fat bike course.
 This is a challenging wilderness endurance event with some tight turns and narrow areas.
 Learn more and register today!